MarcL/marclittlemore.com/src/posts/2023/2023-01-01-writing-seo-optimised-content-with-chatgpt.md

 - Researching keywords and using them effectively in your content

+Example:

+> I want you to act as an SEO website consultant.
+I will provide you with details related to an organization needing assistance creating blog posts for their website, and your role is to suggest ideas while also meeting the company’s business goals.
+You should use your knowledge of SEO to suggest keywords, topic clusters, and SEO-optimised paragraphs of text.
+My first request is “I need a blog post on chatbots.”

 ### Article outlines using ChatGPT

 - Creating useful, informative, and engaging content